-Specialization is the focus on the production of goods in which countries’ resources is best at.
+Specialization is when a nation concentrates its productive efforts on producing what the country is best at producing.
 Comparative advantage influences the production of goods because most resources are limited in any given country.

-Trade allows nations to usually specialize in what goods they can produce the most.
+Trade allows nations to usually specialize in what goods they can produce the most or at the lowest cost.
 Specialization has the effect of reducing the costs of production and, as a result, the price of goods decreases.
 This nation then develops a comparative advantage and can export these goods in exchange for goods from other countries.

 Comparative advantage enables both sides to benefit from trading.
 This is because each side accesses goods at a lower price than its opportunity cost.
 On the other hand, producers could produce more goods using fewer resources if they were is a situation of absolute advantage.

 In any given week, Russia can produce, at maximum capacity, 30 million liters of beer and 6 million liters of vodka, while Ukraine can produce 35 million liters of beer and 21 million liters of vodka.